softwaresaved/RSE-Group-Leaders-Survey-2023_Python/report.md

-    Demand greater than the number of RSEs                   17          47 Demand significantly greater than the number of RSEs     14          39 Demand is met by the number of RSEs                       4          11
+    Demand greater than the number of RSEs                   17          47 Demand significantly greater than the number of RSEs     14          39 Demand is met by the number of RSEs                       4          11 Demand is less than the number of RSEs                    0           0 Demand is significantly less than the number of RSEs      0           0

     Q16: If demand for your services outstrips the number of RSEs, what causes this situation?